vehvis/lein-jib-build/README.md

 #### Using a custom registry authorizer

+Nothing prevents you from making a custom authorizer just like the ECR thing above.
-Create a function in a namespace accessible to leiningen with a single argument:
+Create a function in a namespace accessible to leiningen with a single argument, and have it return a username/password map:

 ```clojure
 (defn custom-authorizer [config]